scds/rdm-best-practices/topics/4-publishing.md

 <img src="../assets/img/lessons/pub6.png" width="100%">

+Now that the research data is easily accessible in a trusted data repository, other researchers can use this secondary data for several other purposes.

+A researcher could use the original methodology and approach to gather new research data, combine it with the original data into a publication with a bigger dataset.

-Now that the research data is easily accessible, a researcher could use it to interpret the data in their own way, or perhaps another researcher can use the data alongside their own data to publish another paper.
-The original researcher can also come back and make new reflections on the original data.
+A researcher could interpret the original data in their own way, potentially even in a different field, producing another paper.

+Or, the original researcher can also come back and make new reflections on the original data.

-All of this leads to further citations, collaborations, and partnerships, which are beneficial to you as well as the research community.
+All of this leads to further citations, collaborations, and partnerships, which are beneficial to the original researcher as well as the research community.

 </div>